gaborcs/lambda-terminal/README.md

 Press `e` to edit the typed hole that remains, type `+` and press `Tab`.
 You should see that `+` has type `λ Integer (λ Integer Integer)`.
 It's a function that takes an `Integer` and returns a function that takes an `Integer` and returns an `Integer`.
-Functions in Lambda cannot take multiple arguments the way functions in most other languages can, so this trick (called currying) is used instead.
+Functions in Lambda cannot take multiple arguments the way functions in most other languages can, so this trick is used instead.
+It's called currying.

 Time to use `+` for something.
 Remember how we used `(` to apply a function (`signum`) to the selected value (`42`)?